-Aptly nicknamed “The Great One,” Wayne Gretzky is a former professional hockey player and is hailed as a legend in the sport.
+Aptly nicknamed “The Great One,” Wayne Gretzky is an exemplary hockey player hailed as a legend in the sport.
 Born in Brantford Ontario in 1961, Gretzky learned to skate at two and was playing the minor leagues at six.
 To this day, his record of 378 goals in the league has not been matched.
-His professional hockey career began at the age of 17 when he signed with the Indianapolis Racers and then with the Edmonton Oilers where he and his teammates would break every scoring record and redefine the sport.
-Gretzky’s personal accomplishments in the period would include seven straight scoring titles, nine Hart trophies, four 200-point seasons, National Hockey League (NHL) single-season records for goals, points and assists, plus other records and trophies.
+His professional hockey career began at the age of 17 when he signed with the Indianapolis Racers and then with the Edmonton Oilers.
+At that time, Gretzky and his teammates would break every scoring record and redefine the sport.
+His personal accomplishments in the period would include seven straight scoring titles, nine Hart trophies, four 200-point seasons, National Hockey League (NHL) single-season records for goals, points and assists, plus other records and trophies.
 Gretzky was later traded to the Los Angeles Kings where he led the team and brought a period of success to the US hockey market.
 He retired in 1999 and became the ninth and final player to become a member of the Hall of Fame.

 5 Great Canadians in recent history

 You have already completed the quiz before.
 Hence you can not start it again.

 You must sign in or sign up to start the quiz.

 0 of 6 questions answered correctly

 You have reached 0 of 0 point(s), (0)